Home > Analyses > Technology > The Trade Desk, Inc.

 Threats

-- intense competition in ad tech industry
+- Intense competition in ad tech

-- regulatory risks on data privacy
+- Regulatory risks on data privacy

 Stock Price Action Analysis